Bbbjrn/Module02-Challenge/README.md

 To ensure the portfolio is functioning correctly, verify the following:

 1. All links in the navigation scroll to the correct section.
-2. Clicking on application images directs you to the respective deployed applications.
-3. The layout adapts well to different screen sizes (desktop, tablet, mobile).
+2. The layout adapts well to different screen sizes (desktop, tablet, mobile).

 ---